Celebrate with 50 Holiday Party Recipes

 Parmesan-Crusted Goat Cheese with Basil Oil

 This beautiful and unusual recipe makes one small cheese ball, but easily doubles or triples to make multiple for a party.
-The recipe comes from Annie Marshall of the Indianapolis-based blog Annie's Eats.
+The recipe comes from Indiana-based blogger Annie Marshall.

 Cucumber Bites with Herbed Cheese and Salmon Mousse

 The recipe makes half the bites with pink salmon mousse filling and half with white herbed cheese.
 If you like, streamline by choosing just one filling and doubling its ingredients.
-This recipe comes from Annie Marshall of the Indianapolis-based blog Annie's Eats.
+This recipe comes from Annie Marshall of the Indianapolis-based blog Everyday Annie.

 Pear-Shape Sake Cheese Ball